reactabular/reactabular/docs/formatters/highlight.md

-Matching search results can be be Highlighted using a specific `highlight` formatter.
+To make it possible to highlight search results per column, there's a specific `highlight` formatter.
+It expects you to pass a highlighter function.
+That returns the highlighted portions using `[{ startIndex: <number>, length: <number> }]` kind of format.
+A search helper known as `search.matches` uses this format and works well with the highlighter.

+**Example:**

 ```react
 <HighlightTable />